documentcloud/documentcloud/app/views/help/help_center_drafts/files/guided_tour.md

 #### DocumentCloud is...
 * A tool for organizing and working with large documents and document collections
-* A collaboration tool, alowing journalists to share documents with professionals inside and outside their newsroom
+* A collaboration tool, allowing journalists to share documents with professionals inside and outside their newsroom
 * A document viewer that makes it easier for reporters to share source material with readers
-* A publicly accessible repository of primary source documents that were used in journalists' investigations
+* A publicly accessible repository of primary source documents

-If you're new to DocumentCloud, here's a walkthrough to help you get your bearings.
+**If you're new to DocumentCloud, here's a walkthrough to help you get your bearings.**
 ***

 ### 1) Log in.

-Once you've been added to your organization's DocumentCloud account, you should receive an email weloming you to the site.
+Once you've been added to your organization's DocumentCloud account, you should receive an email welcoming you to the site.
 Click through the email and log into your personal account.

 ### 2) Create your first project.

 ![Creating Projects](../images/guide/guide1.gif)

-Use the **"New Project"** button to the left of the homepage to create a project called **"Demo Documents."** Projects keep documents organized, allow you to restrict your searches to a limited group of documents and make it possible to collaborate on documents with other journalists.
+Use the **"New Project"** button on the left of the homepage to create a project called **"Demo Documents."** Projects keep documents organized, allow you to restrict your searches to a limited group of documents and make it possible to collaborate on documents with other journalists.

 ### 3) Try a search of public documents.
 ![Searching Public Documents](../images/guide/guide2.gif)